 Technology Management for a Technical Environment

+This programme is company specific.
 The World of Business will face irrevocable change.
 The technology that is available for years now has been waiting for the opportune time when user behaviour patterns have sufficiently changed for humans to accept a new order of things.
 This will be dealt with in this programme.
 NWU is recognised amongst the leaders in the fields of innovation and technology management and is ideally suited to deliver this programme.

 The Advanced Short Learning Programme on Technology Management for a Technical Environment (with specialisation in Technology Strategy and Business Strategy Management) (ATPMD) aims to equip participants with knowledge, skills and mindsets to manage the relationship between technical and technology strategy in an Information and Communications Technology (ICT) Enterprise.
 Participants who are willing to excel in the management ranks of the company are ideally suited.
 The SLP is designed for current and future decisions makers and leaders within the organisation.
 The SLP focuses on technologies involved in the ICT environment and how to manage that in a technical environment.
 The aim is to build organisational capabilities and employee competence in various fields of the ICT environment.

 Participants must have completed the Technical Programme for Management Development (TPMD).
 A rigorous selection process is followed (also for potential candidates who have not attended the TPMD.
 Participants have successfully completed a general degree or similar qualification at an accredited institution.